 5. What is stylus lifetime?

-Concerning PRO systems used for scratching and back cuing, we have experienced stylus lifetime to be about 500 hours at the most because of the styli unique application.
+Concerning DJ systems used for scratching and back cuing, we have experienced stylus lifetime to be about 500 hours at the most because of the styli unique application.

 Proper care comprises the following:

 - Cleaning of record by means of carbon fibre brush before and after every use.
 Cleaning of record by using record cleaning machine once in a while.